Welcome to the Bay Area Nuclear Data Program!

 Fission

 Since its discovery in 1938, the understanding of nuclear fission has played a central role in the development of nuclear technology, which has had an enormous impact on the world today.
-The Bay Area Nuclear Data group seeks to improve our understanding of the fission process through improved measurements and modeling.
-Our group is measuring independent fission yields for short-lived products at the Fast Loading & Unloading Facility for Fission Yields (FLUFFY) which could have a significant impact understanding the reactor anti-neutrino anomaly.
+The Bay Area Nuclear Data Program seeks to improve our understanding of the fission process through improved measurements and modeling.
+Our program is measuring independent fission yields for short-lived products at the Fast Loading & Unloading Facility for Fission Yields (FLUFFY) which could have a significant impact understanding the reactor anti-neutrino anomaly.
 We have also developed a model-independent method of determining fission yield covariances and have developed the FIER code to predict gamma-ray spectra from fission. more

 Isotope Production

 Every year, approximately 17 million nuclear medicine procedures (both diagnostic and therapeutic) are performed in the U.S. alone.
 Most of the radionuclides currently used for these procedures are produced by low- and intermediate-energy accelerators, e.g., 11C, 18F, 68Ga, 82Rb, and 123I.
 These accelerators also produce non-medical radionuclides with commercial value, such as 22Na, 73As, 95mTc, and 109Cd.
 However, the production of radioisotopes for research, industry, and commercial purposes is in short supply.
 Consequently, through the research necessary to address such deficiencies, it is possible to expand this list of options to include novel and emerging isotopes, as well as develop alternative pathways for production of established isotopes.
 Isotope production sits at the intersection of a number of different multidisciplinary fields: chemistry, biochemical engineering, experimental nuclear physics, and nuclear medicine.
 Bringing together these different disciplines allows for the development of next-generation, personalized approaches to medical imaging and cancer therapy.
-Most of the work being done by our group is performed under the auspices of the DOE Isotope Program, managed by the Office of Science. more
+Most of the work being done by our program is performed under the auspices of the DOE Isotope Program, managed by the Office of Science. more

 Neutron Scattering